norcams/iaas/docs/team/operations/patching.rst

 Patching
 ========

-Last changed: 2017-05-23
+Last changed: 2018-07-30

 Update repo
 ============

-These repos should be updated when doing a normal patching:
+Repo list (test and/or prod) are updated during the planing phase of an upgrade.
+But this is usually the repo we update:

 * centos-base
 * centos-extras